Menus and Nutrition

 For specific questions regarding the menu, nutritionals or allergen information, please contact Leigh Anne Critzer, MS RD at LeighAnne.Critzer@LCPS.org.

 A lunch is made up of 5 basic food components: milk, meat or meat alternate, vegetable, fruit, and grain.
 Students must select at least 3 of these components for a complete meal (1 of which must be a vegetable or fruit).
 A breakfast is made up of 4 food items: milk, fruit/vegetable, 2 grains (or 1 grain and 1 meat/meat alternate).
 Students must select 3 of these items for a complete meal (1 of which must be a vegetable or fruit).

 Field Trip and Field Day Menus

-Please print and fill out the form below.
-The completed form should be turned into your school kitchen no later than 2 WEEKS prior to the field trip or field day.
+Please contact the SNS office for the field trip/day form and menu information.
+A form must be printed, filled out completely, and submitted into your school kitchen no later than 2 WEEKS prior to the field trip or field day.

 On the day of the field trip or field day, sack lunches must be picked up from the kitchen.
 Please coordinate with your kitchen staff to assure they are available at the time of pickup.
 If students are eating in the cafeteria for field day, please notify the manager.